 While generics typically cost less than brand name drugs, insurance carriers can classify higher-cost generics as Tier 2 or Tier 3 drugs.
 This means you'll pay the Tier 2 or Tier 3 price for certain generic drugs.
-You can find this information by using the prescription drug search tool when you enroll.
+You can find this information on the carrier preview sites.
+Or you can use the prescription drug search tool when you enroll.